 - How to Create a Menu in the Latest WordPress

-In addition, Google also does not ask us to fill in alt text or other additional information.
-We just need to insert a picture, wait a few seconds and it’s done.
-Google’s algorithm can still tell that it is a cat that belongs to the British Shorthair breed.
+In addition, Google also doesn’t ask us to fill in alt text or other additional information.
+We just got to insert an image, wait a couple of seconds and it’s done.
+Google’s algorithm can still tell that it’s a cat that belongs to the British Shorthair breed.
 Amazing, right?

-Seeing how sophisticated Google’s algorithm is, don’t you need SEO image optimization?
-Are you free to upload images and hope Google can recognize them?
-Oh, of course not.
+Seeing how sophisticated Google’s algorithm is, don’t you would like SEO image optimization?
+Are you liberal to upload images and hope Google can recognize them?
+Oh, in fact not.

 Why is that?
 Google is powerful today, but it’s still imperfect.
-There are SEO image optimization steps that you still have to do, namely:
+There are SEO image optimization steps that you simply still need to do, namely:

 - Use a Content Delivery Network

-Oh yes, you need to know that image SEO is a small part of the overall SEO technique.
-So, before implementing the methods above, it is important for you to learn what SEO is first.
+Oh yes, you would like to understand that image SEO may be a small part of the general SEO technique.
+So, before implementing the methods above, it’s important for you to find out what SEO is first.

-Yup, there are not only three ways – compress images, provide a title, and alt tags – but, there are 10 ways to optimize SEO images on your website so that they can be maximized.
+Yup, there aren’t only 3 ways – compress images, provide a title, and alt tags – but, there are 10 ways to optimize SEO images on your website in order that they will be maximized.
 What are they?

-The filename can give Google a clue about an image.
-For example, cat-white-cute.jpg is better than IMG_02022020.jpg.
-This is basic image SEO that many people have already practiced.
+The filename can give Google a clue about a picture. for instance, cat-white-cute.jpg is best than IMG_02022020.jpg. this is often basic image SEO that a lot of people have already practiced.

-However, given how sophisticated Google’s Image Recognition Algorithm is, how important is it to name files in images now?
+However, given how sophisticated Google’s Image Recognition Algorithm is, how important is it to call files in images now?
 Good question.
-The cat example above is great, but we’ll give you another one.
+The cat example above is great, but we’ll offer you another one.

-Google is 64% sure it’s a sugar image.
-Is that right?
-The answer is no because it is a picture of salt.
-The conclusion that can be drawn from this is that Google’s algorithm is still imperfect.
+Google is 64% sure it is a sugar image.
+Is that right? the solution is not any because it’s an image of salt.
+The conclusion which will be drawn from this is often that Google’s algorithm remains imperfect.

-Therefore, you must still help Google to recognize an image by giving a file name before uploading it to the website.
+Therefore, you want to still help Google to acknowledge a picture by giving a file name before uploading it to the website.

-That doesn’t mean you have to give long and wordy file names, though.
-Give a name that is short, but precise and in accordance with the focus keyword.
-For example, how-to-make-website-easiest.jpg.
+That doesn’t mean you’ve got to offer long and wordy file names, though. provides a name that’s short, but precise and in accordance with the main target keyword. for instance, how-to-make-website-easiest.jpg.
 Not that, this is-how-to-create-the-newest-most-complete-and-easiest-website-2020.jpg.

-Alt text ( alternative text) serves to help Google identify the topics you discuss in the content.
+Alt text ( alternative text) serves to assist Google to identify the topics you discuss within the content.
 Write alt text by describing the image completely and clearly.
 We give an example with the image below.

-For example, you can write the alt text like this, “An orange kitten is sleeping on the floor.”
-You can enter focus keywords if possible.
+For example, you’ll write the alt text like this, “An orange kitten is sleeping on the ground .” you’ll enter focus keywords if possible.

-If not, don’t force to enter a focus keyword in every alt text which can actually damage the description of an image.
+If not, don’t force to enter attention keyword in every alt text which may actually damage the outline of a picture.

-Most of the images on the internet using three formats: JPEG, PNG, and GIF.
-Each of these formats uses a different compress method.
-So that the size of the same image can vary depending on the format.
+Most of the pictures on the web use three formats: JPEG, PNG, and GIF.
+Each of those formats uses a special compress method. in order that the dimensions of an equivalent image can vary counting on the format.

 Don’t underestimate image size.
 Because according to Google, the image is often the main factor that increases the load time of a page.
 In fact, fast load times are very important for SEO on your website.
 Whether on desktop or on mobile devices.

-Therefore, you must be able to choose the best format for each image on the website.
-Choose an image format that has the best compression method and doesn’t sacrifice too much of the quality of the image.
+Therefore, you want to be ready to choose the simplest format for every image on the website.
+Choose a picture format that has the simplest compression method and doesn’t sacrifice an excessive amount of the standard of the image.

-You can see from the image above that JPEG is the best choice.
-It has the smallest size, but with a quality that is not much different from the other two formats.
-So, is JPEG always the number one choice for image SEO?
+You can see from the image above that JPEG is the most suitable option. it’s the littlest size, but with a top-quality, that’s not much different from the opposite two formats.
+So, is JPEG always the amount one choice for image SEO?
 Not really.

-Generally, JPEG is very suitable for use for photos.
-Meanwhile, PNG is for detailed images such as logos or text images.
+Generally, JPEG is extremely suitable to be used for photos.
+Meanwhile, PNG is for detailed images like logos or text images.
 Meanwhile, GIF is more suitable for moving images.

-Take a look at the two JPEG format images below.
-Do you see any noticeable difference in quality between the two?
+Take a glance at the 2 JPEG format images below. does one see any noticeable difference in quality between the two?

-The first image is 58% smaller than the second image (31kb versus 73kb), but the quality is very similar, right?
-How can be like that?
-The answer is to compress images.
+The first image is 58% smaller than the second image (31kb versus 73kb), but the standard is extremely similar, right?
+How are you often like that? the solution is to compress images.

-Image compression is an image optimization method for SEO that can shrink the size of your images without significant loss of quality.
+Image compression is a picture optimization method for SEO that will shrink the dimensions of your images without significant loss of quality.

-Before getting into the discussion of SVG, you need to know that WordPress does not allow its users to upload SVG files.
-Therefore, you must first enable SVG support in WordPress.
+Before stepping into the discussion of SVG, you would like to understand that WordPress doesn’t allow its users to upload SVG files.
+Therefore, you want to first enable SVG support in WordPress.

-SVG (Scalable Vector Graphics) is arguably the most popular vector format today.
-The image with the SVG format will remain high quality no matter the browser, device or resolution used by the visitor.
+SVG (Scalable Vector Graphics) is arguably the foremost popular vector format today.
+The image with the SVG format will remain top-quality regardless of the browser, device or resolution employed by the visitor.

-Generally, websites use SVG for their logos and icons.
-So, instead of using JPG or PNG format, you can use the SVG format for all logos or icons on your website.
+Generally, websites use SVG for or their logos and icons.
+So, rather than using JPG or PNG format, you’ll use the SVG format for all logos or icons on your website.

-Responsive images are images whose resolution can match the device used by the visitor.
-So, let’s say you upload a 720p resolution image on a website.
+Responsive images are images whose resolution can match the device employed by the visitor.
+So, for instance, you upload a 720p resolution image on an internet site.

-Now, if a visitor opens a website with a 320p resolution mobile device, your 720p image will automatically change to 320p resolution.
+Now, if a visitor opens an internet site with a 320p resolution mobile device, your 720p image will automatically change to 320p resolution.

 That way, your website loads fast on mobile devices.
 Because, if the website is slow to access by mobile devices, not only the SEO image, but your overall SEO performance will decrease.

 Fortunately, since version 4.4, WordPress has automatically made your images responsive.
-So, you can breathe easily.
-However, we recommend that you keep checking the website images in the theme files.
+So, you’ll breathe easier.
+However, we recommend that you simply keep checking the website images within the theme files.

-Because, sometimes only the image in the content – which goes to the <img> tag – automatically becomes responsive.
-The background image and icon in your CSS file may not be changed.
-So, you need to include this CSS code in the file for the image to be responsive.
+Because, sometimes only the image within the content – which matches this CSS code in the file for the image to be responsive.

-Schema markup is code that can be added to a WordPress-based website.
-Schema serves to tell Google the form of content that you create so that Google can adjust the appearance of the content to make it attractive.
+Schema markup is code that will be added to a WordPress-based website.
+Schema serves to inform Google the shape of content that you simply create in order that Google can adjust the looks of the content to form it attractive.

-However, did you know that schema markup is also related to image SEO?
+However, did you recognize that schema markup is additionally associated with image SEO?
 Because Google will display labels that match the thumbnails in image search results from mobile devices.

-Google currently supports four types of labels: products, recipes, videos, and GIFs.
-So, if the type of content on your website belongs to the four types of labels, we recommend adding a markup schema to each of the appropriate pages.
+Google currently supports four sorts of labels: products, recipes, videos, and GIFs.
+So, if the sort of content on your website belongs to the four sorts of labels, we recommend adding a markup schema to every one of the acceptable pages.

 8. Use Lazy Loading

-Lazy loading is when the web browser decides not to display content until it’s really needed.
-According to Google, lazy loading can significantly increase load time on long pages.
+Lazy loading is when the online browser decides to not display content until it’s really needed. consistent with Google, lazy loading can significantly increase load time on long pages.

-In the case of image SEO, lazy loading will only display the image when the visitor has arrived at the part of the page with the image.
-In other words, if the visitor is still on the page, the image below will not be loaded/displayed.
+In the case of image SEO, lazy loading will only display the image when the visitor has received the part of the page with the image.
+In other words, if the visitor remains on the page, the image below won’t be loaded/displayed.

-Browser caching allows users to store images on your website locally when they first access your website.
-That way, when users return to your website, loading will be faster because the images they need have been downloaded and stored in the browser.
+Browser caching allows users to store images on your website locally once they first access your website.
+That way, when users return to your website, loading are going to be faster because the pictures they have are downloaded and stored within the browser.

 There are two ways to leverage browser caching on your website.
-Namely adding code in the .htaccess file and using a plugin.
+Namely adding code within the .htaccess file and employing a plugin.

 10. Use a Content Delivery Network

-A Content Delivery Network or CDN is a network of servers located around the world.
-This technology is made to deliver various content on your website to the visitor’s browser from the nearest server.
-In other words, a CDN will make your website quickly accessible from any location in the world.
+A Content Delivery Network or CDN may be a network of servers located around the world.
+This technology is formed to deliver various content on your website to the visitor’s browser from the closest server.
+In other words, a CDN will make your website quickly accessible from any location within the world.

-For example, suppose your server location is in the United States, and your website visitors are in India.
-With a CDN, website visitors will get data from the closest CDN server, not directly from your server in the United States.
+For example, suppose your server location is within us, and your website visitors are in India.
+With a CDN, website visitors will get data from the closest CDN server, indirectly from your server within us .

-Image SEO optimization is not only limited to three things: compress images, provide a title, and fill in the alt tag.
-Google is now smarter and more sophisticated, so extra effort must be made so that your SEO image can run optimally.
+Image SEO optimization isn’t only limited to 3 things: compress images, provide a title, and fill within the alt tag.
+Google is now smarter and more sophisticated, so extra effort must be made in order that your SEO image can run optimally.

-Oh yes, SEO image optimization is still lacking if your website wants to get top ranking on Google, you know.
-There are other optimization steps besides image SEO that you have to do.
+Oh yes, SEO image optimization remains lacking if your website wants to urge top ranking on Google, you know.
+There are other optimization steps besides image SEO that you simply need to do.

 Don’t forget to bookmark and always visit every day Techgarv.com because you can find here the latest Tech Computer Android games How-to Guide Tips&Tricks Software Review etc, Which we update every day.